noisysockets/gateway/README.md

 # gateway

 A WireGuard-Go Docker Image With An Embedded DNS Forwarder.
-Suitable for use as a containerized network exit node for [NoisySockets](https://github.com/noisysockets/noisysockets).
+Suitable for use as a containerized network exit node for [Noisy Sockets](https://github.com/noisysockets/noisysockets).

 ## Usage